Margarya laeta

-Cipangopaludina malleata is a species of large, freshwater snail with an operculum and a gill, an aquatic gastropod mollusk in the family Viviparidae, the river snails.
+Margarya laeta is a species of large, freshwater snail with an operculum and a gill, an aquatic gastropod mollusk in the family Viviparidae, the river snails.

-Originally from Japan, C. malleata has been introduced to various areas along the Pacific coast of North America.

 Description

 The shell is described as thin and "egg-shaped" with very rounded whorls.
 The spire is short, and the apex may become worn out in older specimens.
 The name malleatus derives from Latin malleāre (to hammer) and refers to the "hammered-like sculpture" often found on the shell of this species.